metomi/metomi-vms/README.md

 See the [Vagrant documentation](https://docs.vagrantup.com/v2/virtualbox/configuration.html) for more details on configuration options.

+Before proceeding you need to be running a terminal with your current directory set to `metomi-vms-master`.
+* Windows users can navigate to the directory using Windows File Explorer and then use `Shift-> Right Mouse Click -> Open command window here`.

 Now run the command `vagrant up` to build and launch the VM.
 This involves downloading a base VM and then installing lots of additional software so it can take a long time (depending on the speed of your internet connection).
-Note that, although a login screen will appear in a separate window, you will not be able to login.
+Note that, although a login screen will appear in a separate window, you will not be able to login at this stage.
 Once the installation is complete the VM will shutdown.

 ## Using the Default Virtual Machine